vkaxcore/VKAX/doc/vkax-remote-procedure-calls.md

 >
 > This feature is only available on masternodes

-As of VKAX Core 0.17.0, an option is provided to add an RPC user that is restricted to a small subset of RPCs that will be used by VKAX Platform.
+As of SPRINGBOK Core 0.17.0, an option is provided to add an RPC user that is restricted to a small subset of RPCs that will be used by SPRINGBOK Platform.
 The `platform-user` configuration value sets the name of the RPC user to be restricted.

 The `platform-user` configuration value must be set to a previously configured [rpcauth user](#rpc-auth-security).